Flamingo-tech/Open-AIR/README.md

 For more information about the Open AIR Mini see: [Open AIR Mini](https://github.com/Flamingo-tech/Open-AIR/tree/main/Open%20Air%20Mini)

 #### Open AIR Valve:
-The Open AIR Valve is an open-source valve that works with the following ventilation boxes
+The Open AIR Valve is an open-source valve that works with the following ventilation boxes:
 - DucoBox Silent Standard
 - DucoBox Silent Perilex
 - DucoBox Silent Connect